 Fourth, your reference, very likely from your school: it will tell us about your academic ability in a different way from simple exam results and also add another perspective about who you are.
 This is something for your teacher(s) or whoever is writing the reference, but, much like your predicted grades, you can make their task easier by working hard and being a good member of your school community.

 Fifth, your interview: if your UCAS application shows you have a good chance of making our standard offer, you will be invited to Trinity for interview.
-The interview enables us to see how you think in person and when faced with new and exciting situations which are related to law.
+Interviews enable us to see how you think in person and when faced with new and exciting situations which are related to law.
 We do not test your knowledge of law (we don’t expect you to have any specific legal knowledge): we want to test your ability to think.
-Applicants will have one interview with two members of the Law teaching staff.
-Most of the interview will focus on the examination of a factual scenario given to you 30 minutes before the interview.
-We also have an example of such a scenario available.
-The best way to prepare for this is to engage your mind with problems and debates, whether from everyday life or from wondering about what the future holds.
-You are unlikely to get much benefit from being coached, but if you haven’t had practice in engaging in a formal discussion with one or two other people, it might be something to consider.
-Remember, the interview is not the most important test and it need not be too daunting.
-It is a chance to meet in person and share our mutual interest in Law.
+Interviews are conducted by members of the Law teaching staff.
+Interviews may focus on examining a factual scenario given to you 30 minutes beforehand.
+We offer an example of such a scenario.
+The best way to prepare for law interviews is to engage your mind with problems and debates, whether from everyday life or from wondering about what the future holds.
+You are unlikely to get much benefit from being coached but, if you haven’t had practice in engaging in a formal discussion with one or two other people, it might be something to consider.
+Remember, interviews are not the sole or even the most important aspect of the process and they need not be too daunting.
+Interviews offer us a chance to meet in person and share our mutual interest in Law.